Improving "Fast Iterative Shrinkage-Thresholding Algorithm": Faster, Smarter and Greedier: Lazy-start strategy

-From Figure~\ref{fig:Ek-d}~(a), it can be observed that for each $d \in [5, 15, 25, 35, 45]$, their corresponding $\calE_{d, k}$ is the smallest for certain range of $k$.
+From Figure~\ref{fig:Ek-d}~(a), it can be observed that for each $d \in [5, 15, 25, 35, 45]$, their corresponding $\calE_{d, k}$ is the smallest for a certain range of $k$.
 For instance, for $d = 5$, $\calE_{5,k}$ is the smallest for $k$ between $1$ and about $1.75\times 10^5$.
-This verifies the result from continuous dynamical system that \begin{itemize} \item There exists optimal choice of $d$; \item The optimal $d$ depends on the accuracy of $\xk$. \end{itemize} To illustrate, we consider the following test: under a given tolerance $\tol \in \ba{-2,...,-10}$, for each $d \in [2, 100]$ compute the minimal number of iterations, \ie $k$, needed such that
+This verifies the result from continuous dynamical system that \begin{itemize} \item There exists an optimal choice of $d$; \item The optimal $d$ depends on the accuracy of $\xk$. \end{itemize} To illustrate, we consider the following test: under a given tolerance $\tol \in \ba{-2,...,-10}$, for each $d \in [2, 100]$ compute the minimal number of iterations, \ie $k$, needed such that

 The obtained results are shown in Figure~\ref{fig:Ek-d}~(b), from where we can observe that for each $\tol \in \ba{-2,...,-10}$, the corresponding $k$ is a smooth curve that admits a minimal value $k^\star_{\tol}$ for optimal $d^\star_{\tol}$.
 The red line segment connects all the points of $(d^\star_{\tol}, k^\star_{\tol})$ which almost is a straight line.
-It indicates that one should \texttt{choose small $d$ when $\tol$ is large, and increase the value of $d$ when $\tol$ is becoming smaller}.
+It indicates that one should choose small $d$ for high accuracy and increase the value for lower accuracy.

-The red line in Figure~\ref{fig:Ek-d}~(b) accounts only for condition number $\calC = 2.735 \times 10^{8}$.
-In Figure~\ref{fig:Ek-d}~(c), we consider three different condition numbers $\calC \in \ba{10^4, 10^8, 10^{12}}$ and plot their corresponding optimal choices of $d$ under different $\tol$.
-Surprisingly, the obtained optimal choices for each $\calC$ are almost same, especially for $\calC = 10^8, 10^{12}$.
+The red line in Figure~\ref{fig:Ek-d}~(b) accounts only for condition number $C = 2.735 \times 10^{8}$.
+In Figure~\ref{fig:Ek-d}~(c), we consider three different condition numbers $C \in \ba{10^4, 10^8, 10^{12}}$ and plot their corresponding optimal choices of $d$ under different $\tol$.
+Surprisingly, the obtained optimal choices for each $C$ are almost same, especially for $C = 10^8, 10^{12}$.
 From these three lines, we fit the following linear function

 which can be used to compute the optimal $d$ for a given stopping criterion on $\norm{\xk-\xsol}$.

 \paragraph{Optimal $d$ for $\norm{\xk-\xkm}$}

 To this point, we have presented detailed analysis on the advantage of lazy-start strategy.
 However, the analysis is conducted via the envelope $\calE_{d,k}$ of $\norm{\xk-\xsol}$ which requires the solution $\xsol$.
 While in practice, only $\norm{\xk-\xkm}$ is available, which makes the above discussion on optimal $d$ not practically useful.
 Therefore, we discuss briefly below on how to adapt the above result to $\norm{\xk-\xkm}$.